Historical Credibility for Movie Reviews and Its Application to Weakly Supervised Classification: Related Work

-{\bf Research on credibility in online review systems:} To the best of our knowledge, there are no public methods that consider the credibility of movie reviews.
-Many well-known existing movie scoring systems including Metacritic and Rotten Tomatoes do not consider movie review credibility in calculating the overall movie rating.
-IMDb is known to consider movie reviewers’ credibility; however, since the specific methods are not disclosed, we cannot evaluate their effectiveness.
+To the best of our knowledge, there have been no public methods that consider the credibility of movie reviews.
+Many well-known existing movie review management systems, including Metacritic and Rotten Tomatoes, do not consider movie review credibility in calculating the movie's overall rating.
+IMDb is known to exclude distrusted reviews in calculating the movie's overall rating; however, since the specific methods are not disclosed, we cannot evaluate their effectiveness.

-On the other hand, much effort has been invested in research on review credibility in other online review systems.
-It is well known that judging the credibility of online reviews is important because they affect consumers’ decision making~\cite{lee2011helpful, mudambi2010makes, ham2019subjective}.
-Liu et al. have evaluated the effectiveness of reviews of travel products based on two aspects~\cite{liu2015makes}: 1) reviewer information such as profiles and 2) reviews including some quantitative information (i.e., ratings and length of reviews).
-As a result, they have shown that qualitative judgments are the most influential factors for review credibility.
-Ghose et al. have explored multiple aspects of textual reviews, namely subjectivity levels, readability, and spelling errors, to understand the helpfulness of reviews in terms of economic and social outcomes~\cite{ghose2010estimating}.
-Hochmeister et al. have compared destination experts (i.e., the most active members) in TripAdvisor with general reviewers and have shown that destination experts have more influence in the TripAdvisor community~\cite{hochmeister2013destination}.
-Barbado et al. have proposed a method for detecting fake online reviews in the domain of consumer electronics businesses (i.e., studying Yelp businesses)~\cite{barbado2019framework}, labeling reviews in the data set used as trustworthy or fake.
-Reyes et al. have studied five chosen factors in online reviews that can affect the decision making of customers by exploring TripAdvisor reviews~\cite{reyes2019impact}.
+On the other hand, many research efforts have been invested in evaluating the credibility of online reviews.
+It is well known that judging the credibility of online reviews is important because they affect consumers' decision-making~\cite{lee2011helpful, mudambi2010makes, ham2019subjective}.
+Liu et al.~\cite{liu2015makes} evaluated the effectiveness of reviews of travel products based on two aspects: 1) reviewer-related information (e.g., user profiles) and 2) review-related information (i.e., ratings and length of reviews).
+Ghose et al.~\cite{ghose2010estimating} explored multiple aspects of textual reviews, namely, subjectivity levels, readability, and spelling errors, to understand the helpfulness of reviews in terms of economic and social outcomes.
+Hochmeister et al.~\cite{hochmeister2013destination} compared destination experts (i.e., the most active members) in TripAdvisor with normal reviewers and showed that destination experts have more influence in the TripAdvisor community.
+Barbado et al.~\cite{barbado2019framework} proposed a method for detecting fake reviews in the domain of consumer electronics businesses (i.e., Yelp businesses), labeling reviews as trustworthy or fake.
+Reyes et al.~\cite{reyes2019impact} studied five chosen factors on reviews that can affect the decision-making of customers by exploring TripAdvisor reviews.
+Luo et al.~\cite{luo2021makes} defined factors influencing review's helpfulness from the perspectives of both reviews and reviewers.
+Aghakhani et al.~\cite{aghakhani2021online} defined variables in terms of consistency and inconsistency of reviews and ratings to evaluate the review's helpfulness.